 - Password Policies: Best practices; 2FA and how to use it

 - Web Protection: What to look for; what to avoid

 - Email Protection: What to look for; what to avoid

 - Preventive Measures: Best practices for security at home and business

 By combining these security ‘good-habits’ with advanced anti-phishing, anti-malware and anti-fraud tools as well as a quality firewall, regular security updates, backups and a solid anti-virus system you will be putting yourself, your family and your business well on the way to being protected.
-However, it’s always worth being vigilant, remember that your cyber security is only as good the person applying it, making sure your knowledge, training, processes and standards are up to date is crucial, and this need only increases as we approach GDPR.
+However, it’s always worth being vigilant, remember that your cyber security is only as good as the person applying it, making sure your knowledge, training, processes and standards are up to date is crucial, and this need only increases as we approach GDPR.

 Flex Information Technology can help businesses succeed through smart and flexible IT solutions with quality support and service and are a highly respected ICT support company based in Oxfordshire.
 If you think you need a hand getting your cyber security under control, why not give us a call?